-Securities Exam Preparation, Inc., established in 1972, is a consulting organization specializing in self-study exam preparation for FINRA, NASAA, and futures industry exams — and in registration services for Investment Advisors, Broker Dealers, Commodity Trading Advisers, and Introducing Brokers.
-Assistance is also provided for registration of ForEx (foreign exchange) merchants and IBs.
+Securities Exam Preparation, Inc. is a consulting organization that specializes in self-study exam preparation for FINRA, NASAA, and futures industry exams.
+Registration services are coordinated for Investment Advisers, Broker Dealers, Commodity Trading Advisers, and Introducing Brokers.
+“SEP” was established in 1972.

 Proficiency exams, administered by FINRA through Prometric Testing Centers, are assigned numbers and are classified into registered representatives, registered principals, and state-required exams.

 FINRA Registered Representative exams include: Securities Industry Essentials (“SIE”), Series 6, Series 7, Series 52, and Series 57.
-The SIE exam is a prerequisite to FINRA’s representative level exams, i.e., Series 6, 7, 57, 82, and 99; those proficiency exams have been modified effective October 1, 2018.
-The SIE exam covers basic securities industry information while the new 6, 7, 57, 82, and 99 exams cover topics specific to those area of securities speciality.
-Note that NASAA’s exams, the Series 63, 65, and 66, FINRA’s principal exams and Futures Industry exams are not affected.
+The SIE exam is a prerequisite to certain FINRA representative level exams.
+The Series 6, 7, 57, 82, and 99; those exams have been modified effective October 1, 2018.
+The SIE exam covers basic securities industry information while the new 6, 7, 57, 82, and 99 exams cover topics specific to those area of securities specialization.
+Note that NASAA’s exams, the Series 63, 65, and 66, FINRA’s principal exams, and Futures Industry exams ( 3, 30, 31, 32, and 34) are not affected.

 FINRA Registered Principal exams consist of: Series 4, Series 23, Series 24, Series 26, Series 27, Series 28, Series 51, and Series 53 exams.
 The Series 9/10 and Series 14 are the NYSE’s Branch Manager and Compliance Official exams, respectively.

-NASAA state registration and Investment Advisor tests include: Series 63, Series 65 and Series 66.
+NASAA state registration and Investment Adviser tests include: Series 63, Series 65 and Series 66.
 Note: Investment Advisors are under the jurisdiction of the SEC and the various State Securities Administrators, not FINRA.

 Futures industry tests include: Series 3, Series 30, Series 31 and Series 34.
 The Series 3 is the registered representative/associated person exam, the 30 is the futures branch manager exam, the 31 is for those specializing in managed futures funds, and the 34 is for those who trade in ForEx (foreign exchange).
 Commodity floor brokers who trade their own account generally have to sit for special exams created for them by the exchange they trade on.
 You might want to contact the CME Group.

-Registration services are coordinated through Securities Exam’s affiliates for Registered Investment Advisors (RIA), Broker-Dealers (B/D), Commodity Trading Advisors (CTA), and Hedge Funds.
+Registration services are coordinated through Securities Exam’s affiliates for Registered Investment Advisers (RIA), Broker-Dealers (B/D), Commodity Trading Advisers (CTA), and Hedge Funds.

 Through Securities Exam’s test preparation programs, and with the use of specialized affiliates such as Pass Perfect and Center for Futures Education, exam study materials come in an easy-to-read, specially designed, self-study format.
 Besides book format, the Securities Essentials Exam (SIE), Series 3, Series 7, 63, 65, and 66 exam study programs are available online.
 You can access them via Windows or Mac systems from any computer!
 The book-style study programs can be supplemented with online practice data banks or in some cases a CD.